24 Weird Roadside Attractions You Didn't Know Existed

 Leggett, CA

 Anyone visiting the Avenue of Giants will find themselves driving through a tree, the Chandelier Drive Thru Tree.
 Located on private property, the Undcerwood family cut a 6 foot by 6 foot hole into the giant Redwood in 1937.
-Strange enough, this didn't kill the tree and it is still growing to this day.
-Between the main attraction and the massive redwoods lining the road, this is a unique experience that shouldn't be missed.
+Strange enough, this didn't't kill the tree and it is still growing to this day.
+Between the main attraction and the massive redwoods lining the road, this is a unique experience that shouldn't't be missed.
 When traveling through the area, make sure you stop by The Peg House[2] for a hot meal, live entertainment and a fun experience.

 Photo